robertsdotpm/p2pd/docs/source/built/stun.rst

 the determination of any NATs used by a home router.

 There are many public STUN servers that can be used for basic functionality.
-P2PD uses STUN to build route pools and NAT information for interfaces.
+P2PD uses STUN to determine WAN IPs, NAT details, and port mappings.
 Here is how to use the STUN client.

 .. literalinclude:: ../../examples/example_12.py